joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/inmetro/inmetro.md

 ### Purpose

-This DAG is responsible for the cleansing of the [Inmetro's](https://github.com/quintoandar/inmetro) Raw tables.
+This DAG is responsible for loading [Inmetro's](https://github.com/quintoandar/inmetro) data into our Data Lake.

 Inmetro is a Data Quality python library used in our DAGs where tasks are created based on yaml files containing the validations set for each table.
 More info about this process in [this doc](https://www.notion.so/productquintoandar/Data-Quality-WIP-ead987ee29e44b969b0cff04acab2dc7).

-Every Data Quality task created in our DAGs send the results of the validations to inmetro's Raw table.
-This way, this DAG is only responsible for the **Clean** layer process.
+Every Data Quality task created in our DAGs sends the results of the validations to inmetro's bucket in S3.
+This bucket also contains data from the Wonka dags.
+We bring all that data incrementally to our data lake.

 <details>
   <summary><strong> DAG details (click to expand)</strong></summary>